From Waste-to-Energy: How Kyoto City Manages Its Trash

 Sustaina Kyoto (environmental education facility)

-Sustaina Kyoto is a publicly open space where visitors can learn about the waste to energy process.
-In this facility, visitors can take a tour to observe the supporting facilities of waste to energy, such as incinerator, fermentation tank, and control room.
+Sustaina Kyoto is a public open space where visitors can learn about the waste to energy process.
+Visitors can take a tour to observe the waste to energy supporting facilities, such as the incinerator, fermentation tank, and control room.

 Figure 5.
 The control room

-On the ground floor of the facility, panels with information related to Kyoto Environmental Report were on display.
-This included solid waste data, such as 399 gram/day/person, and food loss in Kyoto reaching 5,7 thousand tons/year for the city, along with the target of the city to reduce its greenhouse gas emission by 40% in 2030.
+Panels with information related to the Kyoto Environmental Report are on display on the facility's ground floor.
+This information includes solid waste data such as 399 gram/day/person, and food loss in Kyoto reaching 5,700 tons/year, along with the city's target to reduce its greenhouse gas emissions by 40% in 2030.

-‘The waste generation in Kyoto tends to peak in December because it is holiday time and people usually clean their houses’, closed Mr Hirota.
+‘The waste generation in Kyoto tends to peak in December because it is holiday time and people usually clean their houses’, said Mr Hirota.

 Figure 6.
 The wall panels at the Sustaina Kyoto Environmental Education (Source: Sustaina Kyoto, 2023)